muhmmadzs/DRB-NTNU/README.md

 Deep Autoencoder Model for Bridge Damage Detection

 This repository contains a code for damage assessment using a deep autoencoder model.
-This method comes from a soon-to-be-published paper in the SAGE Journal.
-The paper's title is "Numerical benchmark for road bridge damage detection from passing vehicles responses applied to four data-driven methods."
+This method comes from a soon-to-be-published paper.
+The paper's title is [Numerical benchmark for road bridge damage detection from passing vehicles responses applied to four data-driven methods](https://link.springer.com/article/10.1007/s43452-024-01001-9)

 # Core Focus